bd-spl/wee-most/README.md

 ## Requirements

-The script is currently only tested:
+The script is currently only tested on what I'm using daily, meaning:
 - against server running latest Mattermost stable version
 - on latest WeeChat stable version on Linux